rop14009/WegrzynLab/Annotation_Report_Generator/readme.md

 Fungi:
 Bacteria:
 ```
-4) Run the Report Generator script in the same directory with output files from the usearch/vsearch runs and the configuration file:
+4) Run the Report Generator script in the same directory with output files from the usearch/vsearch runs and with the configuration file as the only parameter.

 ```
 cd /path/to/directory/containing/script/directory_containing_script/
-python report_generator.py
+python report_generator.py configuration_file.txt
 ```

 After completing a successful execution of the report generator script, you will have a tab-delimited annotation file, a log file with summary statistics, flat files for contaminants and nohit sequences, and XML files for each database (and combined) if selected

 5) From the combined XML file generated, you have the option to run Blast2GO to assign ontology terms: